SUSTAINABILITY

 Evaluation of the effectiveness of the Board of Directors

-During the period from January 2023 to February 2023, a survey was conducted among all directors and ASB members.
-We ensured anonymity by having an external organization record the results.
-The results of the survey were analyzed, discussed, and evaluated at the Ordinary Board of Directors Meeting held in April 2023.
+Between January and February 2026, a survey was conducted among all directors and ASB members.
+We ensured anonymity by having respondents submit their answers directly to an external organization.
+Based on the aggregated results reported by the external organization, the results of the survey were analyzed, discussed, and evaluated at the Ordinary Board of Directors Meeting held in April 2026.

 Survey focus points